c-meier/Teaching-HEIGVD-RES-2017-Labo-HTTPInfra/report.md

 At any time the list of active service container can be found on Traefik's status page.

-To see to which container service each request is forwarded to you can eavesdrop with wireshark or you can show Traefik debug information.
+To see to which container service each request is forwarded to, you can eavesdrop with wireshark or you can diplay Traefik's debug information.

 ```sh
 	docker attach traefik